makinori/advent-of-code/README.md

 # [Advent of Code](https://adventofcode.com)

-[Can't commit puzzle inputs](https://adventofcode.com/about#faq_copying), so this repo is inputless and commitless
+[Can't commit puzzle inputs](https://adventofcode.com/about#faq_copying), so this repo gets filtered

 Use `just` and figure out the rest